Blepharitis Blepharo- keratoconjunctivitis (& eyelid ocular rosacea)

 - If your eyes remain red and very irritable an ophthalmologist will need to check your eyes in an Eye Clinic. ('Dry eyes' is the most likely cause).

-- Blepharitis is not serious; some people whose eyes remain sore have little medically wrong, and are in fact anxious and unduly concerned.
+- Blepharitis is generally not serious; some people whose eyes remain sore have little medically wrong, and are in fact anxious and unduly concerned.
 Your GP may be able to advise.